 One of you controls a small group of human space marines exploring an abandoned space ship, who move slowly and excel at ranged combat; the other controls a limitless supply of speedy aliens - Genestealers - who haven't got guns but will tear the marines to pieces if they can get close enough.
 And on each of the missions, you'll each have to achieve one or more objectives in order to be declared the winner - kill something, get to a room, activate, collect or destroy an object or feature.
 Don't die.

 Most of the mechanics will be familiar: each character has a number of action points each turn, which can be spent on moving, turning, shooting etc. But there are some wonderful touches.
 There's Overwatch, a mode whereby a marine waits for the alien turn and shoots anything that moves - blasting away at the creature rushing towards him until it dies or his gun jams, the tension!
 And the Genestealer player moves not individual aliens but 'blips' on the marine player's motion detector which may turn out to contain anywhere up to three creatures.

 Playing as the Genestealers tends to be a bit less engaging than playing as the marines: while he's checking sight lines and planning formations, most of the time you'll just be sprinting full-pelt at the nearest human and trying to bite his throat out for him.
 To compensate for this, the game's makers encourage you to play each scenario twice, so you each get to play as both sides.
 Well worth it if you've got time.

-The iPad version of Space Hulk adds a bunch of animations and represents a far cheaper introduction, especially since Games Workshop stopped selling the fourth edition of Space Hulk from 2014.
+Sadly Games Workshop stopped selling the fourth edition of Space Hulk in 2014.
 Your best bet now would be to try eBay, where we've seen the game for around £100.

 • 2 players | Ages 12 and up | Takes 60 mins | Difficulty: Hard | Boardgamegeek entry